mwcraig/astro_research_setup/docs/getting-started/install_python.md

 + Does not interfere with any other python installation you already have (e.g. for the intro computer science courses or vpython).
 + Works on Windows, Mac, or Linux.

-The best option currently is the [miniconda python distribution](https://docs.conda.io/en/latest/miniconda.html).
+The best option currently is the [miniforge python distribution](https://github.com/conda-forge/miniforge).

-Download anaconda now and install it (Python 3.9; on Windows choose 64-bit, on Mac it is easier to use the `pkg` installer).
+Download anaconda now and install it.

 **If you are using python for some other purpose**, like a computer science course, be sure to unselect the option during installation that makes anaconda's python your default python.
 If you accidentally forget to do that it is easy to fix later.